ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams-pipes.md

 The Node.js [streams][streams] documentation offers the full rundown of how to implement the interfaces, but we'll give an abbreviated version here to get going.
-All of the code examples discussed in here are available as a GitHub [gist][gist].
+All of the code examples discussed in this post are available as a GitHub [gist][gist].

 ### Readable Streams